doanhat/salaries-tech/README.md

 # Tech Salary Information

 This project consists of a backend API and a frontend application for managing and displaying salary information.
-Link : https://salaries-tech.web.app/
+Link: https://salaries-tech.web.app/

 ## Prerequisites